yguitton/training-material/topics/statistics/tutorials/text_mining_chinese/tutorial.md

 >
 {: .question}

-For the further steps, this text format needs to be converted to a tabular format.
-Click on this last item in your history and select the pen icon.
-Click on the tab *"Databases"*.
-Under *"Assign Datatype"*, enter 'tabular' instead of 'txt' from the dropdown menu and click 'save'.
+The tools we use in the next steps need tabular files.
+Therefore, we will change the datatype of this last text file to a tabular file to enable the next steps:

+> <hands-on-title>Change Datatype</hands-on-title>
+>
+> 1. **Set the datatype** {% icon pencil %} to `tabular`
+>
+>    {% snippet faqs/datasets_change_datatype.md datatype="tabular" %}

+>
+{: .hands_on}

 You have successfully changed the file's format to tabular, which helps for the next steps.
 Now you can see that the additional symbols like '>' or '<' all appear in Column 8.

 # Select only censored lines